Amzani/apidesk-sdk-test-def/docs/models/components/createcontactrequesttype.md

 # CreateContactRequestType

-Specifies the type of website, such as 'personal' or 'business', to categorize the website's purpose.
-This optional field helps in organizing and filtering contacts based on their website types within the CRM.
+Specifies the type of website associated with the contact, such as personal, business, or social media.
+This field helps categorize the website for better organization and retrieval within the CRM system.
+Although optional, providing this information can enhance the contact's profile.

 ## Example Usage